mwbowers/mwbowers.github.io/manuals/configuration/configure-batch-processor.md

 Monarch provides these two programs to assist in the processing of Batch Jobs:
  - `ASNA.QSys.BatchDispatch.exe` (*BatchDispatch*)
- - `ASNA.QSys.MonaBatchHost.exe` (*MonaBatchHost*)
+ - `ASNA.QSys.BatchHost.exe` (*BatchHost*)

 *BatchDispatch* is a console program that ‘watches’ a job queue and creates a system process to run the program stated in the job queue entry.
-The new process uses the console program *MonaBatchHost* as the the entry point for the new job.
+The new process uses the console program *BatchHost* as the the entry point for the new job.

 Read more about [Batch Jobs](/manuals/programming/jobs/batch-jobs.html).